R.O.W.E. or M.O.V.E. Management

 Journal Entry: I hope this short note creates a desire to explore more about what really motivates people.
 The concept of R.O.W.E. is found in a book called What Really Motivates People by Daniel Pink.
 M.O.V.E. is something I made up one day when I had too much time on my hands.

-If you’d like to learn more this subject, you can buy the book, which I recommend, or begin by downloading a 3-page summary of Drive: What Really Motivates People.
+If you’d like to learn more this subject, you can buy the book, which I recommend, Drive: What Really Motivates People.
 I hope this helps you and the people around you manage to have more fun and fulfillment in leadership and life.

 Don’t tell people how to do things, tell them what to do and let them surprise you with their results. – General George S. Patton